-To take advantage of existing vegetation, the dwelling is sited immediately northwest of a thick row of mature ponderosa pine trees, which screens the development from view from KVAs to the south and southeast.
-The height of the proposed dwelling, which ranges from 20 to 29 feet from finished grade, will not exceed the height of the surrounding existing trees, which are approximately 40-60 feet high.
-This existing vegetation minimizes the visual impacts of the dwelling when viewed from the HCRH at the Memaloose Overlook, making the development not visually evident in the landscape.
-The trees effectively screen the entire development from view from I-84 and the HCRH east of the Memaloose State Park.
-The applicant proposes to use new landscaping to minimize visual impacts of the dwelling where it can be seen from parts of I-84 and the HCRH west of Memaloose State Park to the Mosier Urban Area boundary.
-Grading for the extension of the existing driveway will not be visible from any KVAs, as it will be directly to the north of the rock wall, with the wall completely blocking the driveway from view.
+The proposed dwelling site is immediately northwest of a row of mature ponderosa pine and oak trees, which help to screen the development from view from KVAs to the southeast.
+The height of the proposed dwelling, which ranges from approximately 15 to 19 feet from finished grade, will not exceed the height of the surrounding existing trees, which are approximately 30-60 feet high.
+This existing vegetation minimizes the visual impacts of the dwelling when viewed from the HCRH at the Memaloose Overlook.
+The trees effectively screen the proposed development site from view from I-84 and the HCRH east of the Memaloose State Park.

+The proposed dwelling and access drive are aligned with the slope to blend well with surrounding land forms and avoid excessive grading.
+Grading for the extension of the existing driveway will not be visible from any KVAs, because it will be directly to the north of the rock wall, with the wall completely blocking the driveway from view.
 The portion of the driveway that extends to the proposed dwelling will effectively be hidden from view from all KVAs by the dwelling, which is sited between the driveway and KVAs to the south.